Trails for everyone, forever

 Hiking Home Lake

-The best place to start heading for Home Lake is from the Upper Dungeness Trailhead.
+One is from the Upper Dungeness Trailhead.
 Here, you'll enjoy a mostly flat first section of trail, staying left at the junction with the Royal Basin Trail, only a mile in.

-Camp Handy comes into sight along the rivers edge at 3.4 miles.
+Camp Handy comes into sight along the river's edge at 3.4 miles.
 Its expansive riverfront meadow and cedar shingle shelter make it a popular campsite for people, which in turn has made it a popular cafeteria for gray jays and chipmunks.
 Take the side trip down to the meadow and enjoy the views up the valley toward Constance Pass and Inner Constance.

 From Camp Handy, the trail forks after a half mile, and then climbs without switchbacking in the three miles to Boulder Shelter.
 The trail crosses two good water sources along the way.
 At several points, the westward vistas offer clear views into the Milk Creek and Heather Creek drainages and at numerous avalanche paths on the opposite side of the valley.